 - The crematorium

-4. Practical tips for your visit to the Dachau Concentration Camp
+Practical tips for your visit to the Dachau concentration camp

-As for the timetable, the Dachau concentration camp is open every day from 9 am to 5 pm, but since the entrance is free, you may find a high influx of people especially on weekends, so I recommend you to choose the first hour of the morning.
+As for the opening hours, the Dachau concentration camp is open daily from 9 am to 5 pm, but since the entrance is free, you may encounter a high influx of people especially on weekends, so I recommend you to choose the early hours of the morning.

 Once you get there, you can book a guided tour or rent an audio guide in several languages if you have not hired the guided tour from Munich.
 The duration of the tour will be about three and a half hours, so I recommend comfortable shoes and clothes.

-The most important thing is that during the visit you remember that you are in a place with a history very hard behind it.
-My advice is that, out of respect, avoid taking pictures as much as possible and maintain a respectful attitude towards the victims and the rest of the visitors.
+The most important thing is that during the visit you remember that you are in a place with a very hard history behind it.
+My advice is that, out of respect, you should avoid taking pictures as much as possible and maintain a respectful attitude towards the victims and other visitors.

-Both the Dachau camp and most of the remaining camps in Europe are a history lesson in themselves and are best enjoyed with a guide explaining the details of how they were built, what happened and how, at the end of the war, the prisoners were released and the remaining officers were tried.
+Both the Dachau camp and most of the remaining camps in Europe are a history lesson in themselves and are best enjoyed with a guide who will explain the details of how they were built, what happened and how, at the end of the war, the prisoners were released and the remaining officers were tried.

-If you choose to organize your own visit to Dachau I recommend documentation before visiting the camp and purchase the audio guide at the entrance for a price of about 3 euros.
-The entrance is free and to avoid crowds it is best to go during the week and early in the morning.
-Calculate that the visit to the whole complex can take about three hours.
+If you choose to organize your own visit to Dachau I recommend you to document yourself before visiting the camp and purchase the audio guide at the entrance for a price of about 3 euros.
+The entrance is free and to avoid crowds it is best to go on weekdays and early in the morning.
+The visit to the whole complex can take about three hours.

 How to get there

-As for how to get there, the Dachau concentration camp from Munich if you do not have hired transportation, the best option is the suburban train.
+As for how to get to the Dachau concentration camp from Munich, if you do not have hired transportation, the best option is the suburban train.
 The train is the S2 and departs from the central train station in Munich.
-Each way can cost about 6 euros, but you can buy a one-day tourist pass that will cost about 8 euros and you will amortize only with the round trip to Dachau.
+Each way can cost about 6 euros, but you can buy a one-day tourist pass that will cost you about 8 euros and you will amortize only with the round trip to Dachau.

-After about 25 minutes, you will arrive at Dachau station and take bus 726 direction Saubachsiedlung which will drop you directly at the camp gate.
+After about 25 minutes, you will arrive at Dachau station and there you have to take the bus 726 direction Saubachsiedlung that will leave you directly at the camp gate.

-This castle is one of the most famous in Bavaria and is said to have inspired Disney to create the famous Sleeping Beauty castle.
-In addition, the surrounding landscape is an ideal contrast to change of term and relax after remembering the horrors of the Dachau camps.
-Here is a link to my article on How to Visit Neuschwanstein Castle.
+This castle is one of the most famous in Bavaria and it is said that it served as inspiration for Disney to create the famous Sleeping Beauty castle.
+In addition, the surrounding landscape is an ideal contrast to change of term and relax after recalling the horrors of the Dachau camps.
+Here is a link to my article about How to Visit Neuschwanstein Castle.